EnderPon/modular-telegram-bot/README.md

 Path to your ssl cert (if "cert_type" not "none")

 * "cert_chain": "./bot_chain.crt"
-Path to your ssl cert chain (if "cert_type" not "none")
+Path to your ssl cert chain (if "cert_type" is "signed")

 * "priv_key": "./bot.pem"
-Path to your private key (if "cert_type" not "none")
+Path to your private key (if "cert_type" not "signed")

-* "pub_key": "./bot.pem"
-Path to your public key (only for selfsigned cert)

 * "url": "example.com"
 url for telegram servers where to send updates